Badgerati/Pode/docs/Tutorials/Metrics/Requests.md

 # Requests

 Pode keeps a count of the total number of Requests processed by the server.
 This count is kept both server-wide, and against each individual Route; the counts are also split into two: one for the total number of requests, and one for the total number of requests per status code.
 These counts are preserved through internal Pode server restarts.

+The current count of active requests are also available.

 ## Server